The Return of the Singularities: Applications of the Smeared Null Energy Condition: Conclusion

 In this work we have given both motivation and useful applications for the smeared null energy condition (SNEC) introduced in \cite{Freivogel:2018gxj}.
 We showed that a field theory version of SNEC can be derived in Minkowski spacetime for free and super-renormalizable theories.
 This version of the bound addresses the counterexample of Fewster and Roman \cite{Fewster:2002ne}.
-We showed that SNEC reduces to the averaged null energy condition (ANEC) at the limit of large support, and that it is a valid bound over long segments in the case of the evaporating black hole.
+We showed that SNEC reduces to the averaged null energy condition (ANEC) at the limit of large support, and that it is a valid bound over segments comparable to the radius of curvature for evaporating black holes.
 After detailed analysis, we concluded that SNEC is not saturated in the case of the Maldacena-Milekhin-Popov wormhole in four dimensions.
 However, we showed that this wormhole \textit{does} saturate the analogous dimensionally reduced 2d QEI whose curved space version we proved here.
 Finally, we proved a Penrose-type singularity theorem using SNEC and applied this theorem to establish that spacetimes that approximate the Schwarzschild solution near the horizon must contain a singularity.

 Even though there is strong motivation for it, SNEC remains unproven in the case of general curved spacetimes and interacting fields.
 An important open question is whether or not there are correction terms to the SNEC bound dependent on the curvature.
 In the case of quantum energy inequalities over timelike curves such terms appear \cite{Kontou:2015yha}, but they do not in the null integrated bounds in two dimensions \cite{Flanagan:2002bd}.
 The interacting case is more challenging as QEI results are few, but perhaps methods such as those used for proving ANEC \cite{Faulkner:2016mzt} could be useful here.